TYHP Huntmaster Training 2017 - Southeast Texas

 What is A Huntmaster:

 Huntmasters are trained volunteers who may fill various roles on a youth hunt.
 Lead Huntmasters are Huntmasters who are certified by an experienced Lead Huntmaster to plan, coordinate, manage and lead youth hunts.
 You do not have to be a Huntmaster to volunteer with TYHP but we do encourage volunteers to attend Huntmaster training.

 A Huntmaster Training is a weekend event where you will learn how our youth hunts are run and the tasks of our volunteers.
 You will spend up to two nights at the location and food and materials are provided.

 Meals, lodging, and all course materials included in fees.

 Non-Members - $90.00 (includes 1-year online membership to TWA)

 Scholarships are available if needed!
 Select the scholarship option at registration checkout to request one.

 This Huntmaster training will be held at the Welder Wildlife Refuge in Sinton, TX.
-Other 2017 Huntmaster trainings are scheduled to be held in Cleburne, Mason, Cotulla and San Marcos.
+Other 2017 Huntmaster trainings are scheduled to be held in Spring, Cleburne, Mason, Cotulla and San Marcos.
 See the events calendar to register for a different Huntmaster training.